Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-There are terriers and terriers, but if you name the word "terrier" you'll most likely picture those small wiry, feisty and fearless dogs seen romping joyfully on farms.
-The truth is, there is great genetic variance among the terrier group; indeed, terrier specimens can go from a mere couple of pounds up to over 70 pounds!
-For this reason the terrier group is often sub-categorized in 3 other sub-groups:
+There are terriers and terriers, but if you name the word "terrier," you'll most likely picture those small wiry, feisty and fearless dogs seen romping joyfully on farms.
+The truth is that there is great genetic variance among the terrier group; indeed, terrier specimens can go from a mere couple of pounds up to over 70 pounds!
+For this reason, the terrier group is often sub-categorized in three other sub-groups:

-- The classic working terriers: these are the hunting terriers used to track, find, trail (and sometimes kill) underground quarry.
-The Jack Russel terrier and the Patterdale terrier are some types.
+- Classic working terriers: These are the hunting terriers used to track, find, trail (and sometimes kill) underground quarry.
+The Jack Russel Terrier and the Patterdale Terrier are some types.

-The name terrier derives from the Latin term "terra" which means "earth".
-In France, the word "terrier" means burrow, which perfectly makes sense since these dogs were often used to hunt underground critters such as rats, groundhogs, foxes, raccoons and badgers.
-In order to be good hunters, their size had to be inferior than the size of the animal they flushed out of the burrows.
+The name terrier derives from the Latin term "terra" which means "earth."
+In France, the word "terrier" means burrow, which perfectly makes sense since these dogs were often used to hunt underground critters such as rats, groundhogs, foxes, raccoons, and badgers.
+In order to be good hunters, their size had to be inferior to the size of the animal they flushed out of the burrows.
 This was very important as larger terriers could block airflow in the tunnel and risk asphyxiation.

 Note: Of course, because the terrier group is quite vast and encompasses quite a variety of personalities, the following descriptions may not fit all representatives of this group.